NangoHQ/nango/docs/docs/reference/guide.md

 3. Look up the **scopes** (aka permissions) you want to request from users.
 Scopes are specific to individual OAuth providers, so you should look them up in the OAuth provider's API documentation.

-4. Finally, decide on a **unique key** for you provider configuration.
+4. Finally, decide on a **unique key** for your provider configuration.
 If you only have one configuration per API provider, we recommend you use the API's name in all lowercase, e.g. `github` for GitHub, `salesforce` for Salesforce etc.

 With this information you are now ready to configure & enable your first OAuth provider: